OasisDigital/rxjs-closure/README.md

 to be the best available (and perhaps the longest available) solution to produce small fast JavaScript output for web deployment.

-One missing piece is a version of RxJS that can be consumed with full type support by Closure Compiler.
+One missing piece is a packaging of RxJS that can be consumed with full type support by Closure Compiler.
 Note that this is not absolutely necessary, it is possible to use an ES2015-module build of RxJS, which is likely to land in the official RxJS distribution much sooner.
 However, much of Closure's magic